Health and Safety Training for Golf Courses: Support Your Staff

 While first aid and WHMIS are the most common type of training your golf course should consider, there may be others of interest to your club specifically.
 Whatever your safety equipment or training need, including enhanced cleaning and sanitation procedures, ensure you’re proactive and employees have a clear understanding of what they need to do & why they need to do it.

-Types of Health and Safety Training Needed by Golf Courses
+Different Types of Health and Safety Training for Golf Courses

 As Canada began phase one of reopening Post-COVID, businesses raced to update best practices to prevent a rapid resurgence of the virus.
 Golf courses are one of the businesses we have seen reopen in phase one.